-About the «Aradu Pi Fur» aid project (starts July 2018)
+About the «Aradu Pi Fur» aid project

 The «Aradu Pi Fur» project addresses 600 vulnerable youths (15-25 years) and their families in the remote district Zombo in the northwest of Uganda.
 Their life is affected by poverty and in many families, even food security is not given.
 The few educational establishments are in a bad way.
-This situation denies opportunities especially to the youth from poor families the possibility to build a secure and independent life.
+This situation denies opportunities especially to the youth from poor families to build a secure and independent life.

 The goal of «Aradu Pi Fur» Project is therefore to increase income from business oriented farming and thus to improve the livelihoods for these vulnerable youths and their families.
 1 vocational training institute and 20 local resource persons provide market-oriented courses in poultry, piggery, apiary and horticulture.
 As a multiplier effect, youths share the learned skills in sustainable and diversified farming with further community members.